Drone’s attitude displayed in future version of DJI Fly app

 The next version of the DJI Fly app might show the drone’s attitude

-On the Chinese version of the DJI Forum, four screenshots of what seems to be an upcoming version of the were shared by Daniel W.
+On the Chinese version of the DJI Forum, four screenshots of what seems to be an upcoming version of the DJI Fly app were shared by Daniel W.

 Noticeable is that in the bottom left corner the drone’s attitude will be displayed.
 The two thin white lines will display both the pitch attitude as well as the roll or bank attitude of the unmanned aircraft.
 In the same graphic, you will also find the compass and map functions, bringing together information about your drone’s heading, location, and attitude.

-There is no information currently available to indicate if this new version of the DJI Fly app will make its way to drone pilots in or the .
-We wouldn't be surprised though to see this new way of displaying the drone's altitude, direction, and location in one of the upcoming DJI Fly updates.
+There is no information currently available to indicate if this new version of the DJI Fly app will make its way to drone pilots in China or the United States.
+We wouldn’t be surprised though to see this new way of displaying the drone’s altitude, direction, and location in one of the upcoming DJI Fly updates.

 In the bottom left corner, you see the map displayed.
 You can toggle between the various option by tapping on the map.